 After graduating from U. Missouri, Raphael moved to San Francisco for graduate school to receive a PhD in Biophysics and later received an MD from the University of California, San Francisco.
-During this time Raphael got involved in many projects to help both the API and LGBTQ community such as the co-chair of the Hepatitis B Collaborative, who during his time as co-chair helped to create two Hepatitis B testing and treatment student run clinics in Chinatown and Pacific Heights.
-Furthering to help the 1 in 10 API with chronic hepatitis B in San Francisco.
-Raphael also was co-chair of Gay Asian Pacific Alliance organization (GAPA org) for two years during which GAPA org served as Organization Grand Marshal in the SF LGBTQ pride parade.
-During this time he also helped to create GAPA Foundation where he later served as a founding board member and after a three year hiatus in Pediatrics Residency, has returned again as a board member.
+During this time Raphael got involved in many projects to help both the API and LGBTQ community.
+As the co-chair of the Hepatitis B Collaborative, he helped to create two student-run Hepatitis B testing and treatment clinics in Chinatown and Pacific Heights to help the 1 in 10 API with chronic hepatitis B in San Francisco.
+Raphael also was co-chair of Gay Asian Pacific Alliance organization (GAPA org) for two years, during which GAPA org served as Organization Grand Marshal in the SF LGBTQ Pride parade.
+During this time he also helped to create GAPA Foundation, where he later served as a founding board member and, after a three-year hiatus in Pediatrics Residency, has returned again as a board member.

 Raphael is currently working as a Pediatric Hospitalist in Community Hospitals in Hawai’i, with the goal to provide medical support to the local medically underserved API community.

 Fun Fact: Raphael is an avid reader and has read over 200 books in the last 10 years.

 Bao is a current board member committed to many of the Program efforts of GAPA Foundation.
-He has a Bachelor's in Molecular & Cell Biology from UC Berkeley, and is currently a Patient Services Volunteer at Good Samaritan Hospital San Jose and a Development Associate in the education and nonprofit sectors at Resource Area for Teaching (RAFT).
+He has a Bachelor's in Molecular & Cell Biology from UC Berkeley, and is currently a Patient Services Volunteer at Good Samaritan Hospital San Jose and a Development/Communications Coordinator and Data Analyst in the education and nonprofit sectors at Resource Area For Teaching (RAFT).
 Bao has also danced in a number of local Bay Area dance groups including Main Stacks and The Movement at UC Berkeley, and Hungry Bumz in San Jose.